Google Search Ads: A Guide for Service-Based Businesses

 by Garrett Nafzinger

-Google Search Ads, a potent tool, empowers you to connect with customers actively seeking your products or services.
-These ads, strategically placed at the top or bottom of search results, ensure your business garners attention at the opportune moment—when potential customers are primed to act.
+Google Search Ads (specifically Search Ads and not Google PMax, Google Display, or Google Shopping Ads) let you connect with customers actively searching for your services.
+The ads, placed at the top or bottom of search results, ensure your business gets attention at the opportune moment, when potential customers are ready to sign up, book a call, or submit your contact form.

 While Google Search Ads are ideal for service-based businesses and Software-as-a-Service (SaaS) companies, they’re less suited for e-commerce businesses selling physical products.
 For e-commerce businesses, Google Shopping Ads are often a better option.